Skip to main content

 Can I pump my own septic tank?

-No, not practically.
-You can work on your own system in Texas, but transporting septic waste requires TCEQ sludge hauler registration.
-Per 30 TAC Chapter 285, haulers must maintain collection manifests and dispose of waste only at TCEQ-authorized facilities.
-The equipment costs thousands of dollars.
+Technically, you can work on your own system in Texas, but you cannot legally transport and dispose of septic waste without being a TCEQ-registered sludge hauler.
+The equipment costs thousands of dollars and the waste must go to an approved facility.
 Hiring a professional is the practical choice.

 Ready to schedule a pumping?
 Get free quotes from licensed septic companies near you